Ellis Hobbs

 Ellis Hue Hobbs III (born May 16, 1983) is an American former professional football player who was a cornerback for six seasons in the National Football League (NFL).
 He played college football for Iowa State Cyclones.
-He was drafted by the New England Patriots in the third round of the 2005 NFL Draft and played for them from 2005–2008.
-He was traded to the Philadelphia Eagles in April 2009 and played for them from 2009–2010 before a neck injury ended his career.
-Hobbs previously shared the NFL record for the longest kickoff return (108 yards) with Randall Cobb and Jacoby Jones, a feat he accomplished on September 9, 2007 in a game against the New York Jets.
+He was selected by the New England Patriots in the third round of the 2005 NFL draft and played for them from 2005 to 2008.
+He was traded to the Philadelphia Eagles in April 2009 and played for them from 2009 to 2010, before a neck injury prematurely ended his career.

+Hobbs previously shared the NFL record for the longest kickoff return (108 yards) with Randall Cobb and Jacoby Jones, a feat he accomplished on September 9, 2007, in a game against the New York Jets.
 This record was eclipsed by a 109-yard kickoff return touchdown by Cordarrelle Patterson of the Minnesota Vikings against Green Bay on October 27, 2013.

-Early years
+Early life

 Hobbs attended DeSoto High School in DeSoto, Texas, where he was a standout in football and track.
-In track, he participated on the 4x100 and 4x400 relay teams and the long jump.
-In football, he starred at cornerback as well as running back; he ran for 1,701 yards on 233 carries with 29 touchdowns and caught 18 passes for 265 yards and three touchdowns.
+In track, he participated on the 4×100 and 4×400 relay teams and the long jump.
+In football, he starred at running back; he ran for 1,701 yards on 233 carries with 29 touchdowns and caught 18 passes for 265 yards and three touchdowns.